python-pillow/Pillow/docs/reference/Image.rst

     .. warning::
-        To protect against potential DOS attacks caused by "`decompression bombs`_" (i.e. malicious files which decompress into a huge amount of data and are designed to crash or cause disruption by using up a lot of memory), Pillow will issue a ``DecompressionBombWarning`` if the image is over a certain limit.
-If desired, the warning can be turned into an error with ``warnings.simplefilter('error', Image.DecompressionBombWarning)`` or suppressed entirely with
-        ``warnings.simplefilter('ignore', Image.DecompressionBombWarning)``.
-See also `the logging
+        To protect against potential DOS attacks caused by "`decompression bombs`_" (i.e. malicious files which decompress into a huge amount of data and are designed to crash or cause disruption by using up a lot of memory), Pillow will issue a ``DecompressionBombWarning`` if the number of pixels in an image is over a certain limit, :py:data:`PIL.Image.MAX_IMAGE_PIXELS`.
+If desired, the warning can be turned into an error with ``warnings.simplefilter('error', Image.DecompressionBombWarning)`` or suppressed entirely with ``warnings.simplefilter('ignore', Image.DecompressionBombWarning)``.
+See
-        documentation`_ to have warnings output to the logging facility instead of stderr.
+        also `the logging documentation`_ to have warnings output to the logging facility instead of stderr.

     .. _decompression bombs: https://en.wikipedia.org/wiki/Zip_bomb
     .. _the logging documentation: https://docs.python.org/3/library/logging.html#integration-with-the-warnings-module